certara/pyDarwin/docs/Example2.rst

 +----------------------------+--------------------------+----------------------------+

 This gives a search space of 3 x 2 x 2 x 3 x 2 x 3 x 2 x 5 x 3 x 2 = 12960 models.
 We'll use the :ref:`Gaussian Process<GP_desc>` algorithm for the search,
 with a population size of 40 models, for up to 7 iterations.
-We'll run the downhill (1 and 2 bit local search) each 5 iterations.
-The downhill step will be done starting with the 2 models that are in different niches i.e., differ by at least the niche radius.
+We'll run the downhill (1 and 2 bit local search, each with 5 iterations).
+The downhill step will be done starting with the 2 models that are in different niches, i.e., differ by at least the niche radius.
 The models are selected as the best in each of the two best niches.

 To select the best models in each of 2 niches, first the best model in the entire population is identified.
 This will be the model for the first niche.